Conformal field theory for annulus SLE: partition functions and martingale-observables: Annulus SLE martingale-observables

-for Dirichlet boundary conditions.
-When $\kappa=4$, this insertion procedure produces specific height gap of GFF and gives rise to the coupling of GFF and SLE($4,\Lambda$).
-For instance, in \cite{MR2651436}, Hagendorf, Bernard and Bauer studied coupling of GFF with Dirichlet boundary condition and SLE($4,\Lambda$) with one force point $q$ using the one-leg operator $\Psi \equiv \mathcal{O}[a\cdot p -a\cdot q,\bfs{0}]$.
-In the case of multiple force points, the (multivalued) harmonic function $\wh{\varphi}:= \E \wh{\Phi}$ in $\bar{\CC}_r \sm \{p,q_1,\cdots, q_N\}$ has piecewise Dirichlet boundary conditions having additional jump of $2\pi a$ at $p$ and $2\pi \beta_j$ at $q_j$'s.
+When $\kappa=4$, this insertion procedure produces specific height gap of GFF, which gives rise to the coupling with SLE($4,\Lambda$).
+For instance, in \cite{MR2651436}, Hagendorf, Bernard and Bauer studied coupling of GFF with Dirichlet boundary condition and SLE($4,\Lambda$) with one force point $q=\xi_1$ using the one-leg operator $\Psi = \mathcal{O}[a\cdot p -a\cdot q,\bfs{0}]$.
+In the case of multiple force points, the (multivalued) harmonic function $\wh{\varphi}:= \E \wh{\Phi}$ in $\bar{\CC}_r \sm \{p,\xi_1,\cdots, \xi_N\}$ has piecewise Dirichlet boundary conditions having additional jump of $2\pi a$ at $p$ and $2\pi \tau_j$ at $\xi_j$'s.
 Due to the neutrality condition, we require that all jumps should add up to $0$.
-This type of boundary condition of GFF was studied by Izyurov and Kyt\"{o}l\"{a}, see \cite{MR3010393}.
+This type of boundary condition of GFF was studied by Izyurov and Kyt\"{o}l\"{a} \cite{MR3010393}.

 As in Subsection~\ref{Main result sub}, we let